 The stabilizing effects of the liquid metal can be either passive (merely due to the presence of a nearby conductor), or active (due to the flow of the liquid metal).
 The passive effects are significant because liquid metals such as lithium can be closer to a reactor plasma, as well as thicker, and thus more stabilizing.
 The active effects are important because they can prevent flux penetration in steady state, preventing resistive wall modes by naturally converting liquid metal kinetic energy into magnetic flux to compensate for resistive losses.
-It is widely recognized that resistive wall modes strongly limit performance in advanced tokamak operation, and also seriously affect RFPs and other toroidal confinement devices.
+It is widely recognized that resistive wall modes strongly limit performance in advanced tokamak operation, and also seriously affect reversed field pinches (RFPs) and other toroidal confinement devices.
 We consider both passive and active effects here.

-1.7.1 Passive Stabilization by LM Walls
+7.1.
+Passive stabilization by LM walls

-In reactor studies such as ARIES RS [14], passive stabilizing conductors are placed behind the blanket.
+In reactor studies such as ARIES-RS [14], passive stabilizing conductors are placed behind the blanket.
 These conductors must maintain a toroidally continuous conduction path to stabilize the vertical instability.
 They are placed behind the blanket because structural metals compatible with the fusion environment are poor conductors, and a thickness to provide substantial conductivity would negatively affect tritium breeding if placed in front of the blanket.
-Also, the conductivity of such metals is unreliable in a high fluence reactor environment because of radiation degradation of joints and welds, jeopardizing the required toroidal continuity.
-The removal of the stabilizing plates by this significant distance from the plasma, substantially reduces their stabilizing effect, limiting tokamak reactor designs to an elongation κ of approximately 2 or less.
+Also, the degradation of the conductivity of such metals due to radiation damage is a problem.
+In particular, radiation degradation of joints and welds may jeopardize the required toroidal continuity.
+The removal of the stabilizing plates by this significant distance from the plasma, substantially reduces their stabilizing effect, limiting tokamak reactor designs to an elongation κ of approximately two or less.
 It is well known that the maximum plasma current is a strong function of elongation, and thus, so is the attainable MHD β as well as the confinement predicted by scaling laws.